alanpaterson82/project3/README.md

 # Hangman

-For my third project, using Python, I have created a version of the popular game 'Hangman'.
-The player guesses either letter by letter or by inputting the full word until it is correct or they have run out of tries ( a maximum of 10).
+For my third project, using Python, I have created a version of the popular word game 'Hangman'.
+A player guesses what the randomly selected word is either letter by letter, or by inputting the full word until it is correct or they have run out of tries ( a maximum of 10).

-This game is targeted towards those who are interested in very simple word activities, or the working of Python.
+The game is targeted at those who are interested in very simple word activities, or the workings of Python.

 The live project can be found [here](https://project3--hangman-4b777c3fbb05.herokuapp.com/).